trezzuri/erpnext-docs/docs/en/setting-up/company-setup.md

 Let's assume you run a group of companies, some may be larger companies and some may be smaller that are a part of the larger company(s).

-In ERPNext, you can set up multiple companies.
+In SOMA, you can set up multiple companies.
 The company structure can be parallel, i.e., sister companies, parent-child companies, or a combination of both.

 A parent company is a larger organization which consists of one or more child companies.
 A child company is a subsidiary of a parent company.